-- The test report should be signed by the certified tester that it was done in accordance with all pertinent EPA testing protocols and have their appropriate certification number on the report.
+- The test report should be "signed" by the certified tester that it was done in accordance with all pertinent EPA testing protocols and have their appropriate certification number on the report.

 - All continuous monitors are supposed to be re-calibrated annually.
 Documentation of this fact for the monitor used for the test should be provided along with the test report or available upon request

 Testing recommendations for Homesellers